igcse foundation maths online course

 Overview

 Parents will make a parent account on our app and add their child (who will need a student account) to their account, this will ensure that parents get notified when homework is set and when the deadline is.
 You’ll also get notified if homework is late.
 From the parents dashboard you’ll be able to see a live predicted grade, updated after every piece of homework, so we take homework seriously from the start.
-Given the recent examination issues due to covid, continuous assessment has to be a vital part of our courses so we are prepared for anything.

-Lesson time: Mondays 11am.
+Lesson time: Mondays 3pm & Thursdays 10am

 Completing this course will help your child: